Staff hiring process overview

 Once you have created the position in Workday or if you are replacing a current position, the next step is to create your requisition in Workday.
 Follow these instructions and contact the ISC if you need assistance: Job Requisition – Existing Position – Staff Campus or Job Requisition – Existing Position – Medical Centers.

-- The TTM Recruitment team will use the job description in your Workday Requisition to create the job posting.
+Your employment representative will work with you to create the job posting and ensure it meets pay transparency requirements.
 We encourage you to use this guide to boost the appeal of your job posting.

 Your requisition will be reviewed and approved by your unit approvers in Workday.
 When fully approved, your employment representative will review and approve the requisition in Workday and send it to UWHIRES.